SiliconLabs/connectedhomeip/docs/silabs/NEW_FEATURES.md

 # Silicon Labs Matter New Features

+## New Features for v2.3.1-1.3
+- Increased the max supported key-value-store entries from 255 to 511.
+- Unify Matter Bridge and Unify Matter PC are moved to new location.
+- Targeted bug fixes and security improvements.

 ## New Features for v2.3.0-1.3

 - Matter 1.3 solution for Thread (MG12, MG24), Wi-Fi NCP platforms (MG24/RS9116, MG24/WF200, MG24/SiWx917) and Wi-Fi SoC platform (SiWx917).